vdesabou/kafka-docker-playground/multi-data-center/mirrormaker2/README.md

 With no security in place (PLAINTEXT):

 ```
-$ playground run -f mirrormaker2-plaintext<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path>
+$ playground run -f mirrormaker2-plaintext<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path>
 ```

 ## Details of what the script is doing